 Rich Coffee Roastery

 Last, but certainly not least, is Rich Coffee.
-Founded by two people who have had big roles in the once burgeoning and now booming speciality coffee industry in London — Richie Russell (formerly of Monmouth) and Cam McClure (who used to own Flat White) — in 2015, the company is a relative newcomer to the Wellington coffee scene.
+Founded by two people who have had big roles in the once burgeoning and now booming specialty coffee industry in London — Richie Russell (formerly of Monmouth) and Cam McClure (who used to own Flat White) — in 2015, the company is a relative newcomer to the Wellington coffee scene.

 The roastery, on a quiet Newtown side street, opens up to the public at the weekend, but Tim arranged for us to drop by to meet Richie one afternoon.
-I really enjoyed talking to him and Tim about the coffee world both in London and in Wellington, and inspiring to hear about how it's definitely possible to launch a new speciality coffee company in a saturated market like Wellington if you can offer people something different and are willing to work your socks off.
+I really enjoyed talking to him and Tim about the coffee world both in London and in Wellington, and inspiring to hear about how it's definitely possible to launch a new specialty coffee company in a saturated market like Wellington if you can offer people something different and are willing to work your socks off.

 I love their clean, minimalist branding (not just because, given my full name, I'm a sucker for the letter R).
 Richie made me a great-tasting, fruity piccolo with their current seasonal espresso blend.
 Their other coffee of the moment is the washed-process Kenyan I failed to sample at Milk Crate, whose flavour profile is making my mouth water even now.
 If the roastery isn't open and you'd like to try some Rich Coffee, head over to Milk Crate, who will brew you up an excellent cup.